z248bw/btree/README.md

 After this finishing the tree was a piece of cake, I added:

+* copy constructor, and the rest of the big four
 * storing arbitrary type of keys
 * storing arbitrary type of values
 * walk methods